LeilaBouk/M3-PasswordGenerator/README.md

 ## Usage 🐗

 Use this page to randomly generate a password!
-You can choose a length anywhere between 8 and 128.
+You can choose a length anywhere between 8 and 128 characters.
-You can choose wether to include lowercase letters, uppercase, numbers, or special characters.
+You can choose whether to include lowercase letters, uppercase, numbers, or special characters.